 Cut out 1x1" wood and build a simple box that we will use for our sign frame.
 You will want 2- 17" sides and for the bottom/top 2- 6" pieces.
 Then stain your desired color.
 From here take the stenciled North pole piece of wood that we just finished and nail to the frame.
 Next, you'll need to attach the bracket to the pole with the 2 screws which are generally provided with the brackets.

 Here is how the sign should look done and put together.
-We will add two elites to the top to hang it.
+We will add two screw eyes to the top to hang it.

 This is the bracket that I used to attach to the pole to hang the sign from.